zesk/build/documentation/template/docs/README.md

 ## Main entry points

-- `bin/build/tools.sh` - The only include required for all build tools functions, also can be used as `bin/build/tools.sh identicalCheck ...`
+- `./bin/build/tools.sh` - The only include required for all build tools functions, also can be used as `./bin/build/tools.sh identicalCheck ...`

 ## Project structure

 When using **{applicationName}** in your project, the following directories in your project structure have significance:

 - `./` - Application root (same as `buildHome`)
-- `./bin/build/` - {applicationName} installation location (may *not* be changed)
+- `./bin/build/` - {applicationName} installation location (may **not** be changed)
-- `./bin/hooks/` - Application hook implementation (`hook-name` with `.sh` – or other extensions – on the end)
+- `./bin/hooks/` - Application hook implementation (`hook-name` with `.sh` – or other extensions)
 - `./bin/env/` - Your project's environment variables defaults (`NAME` with `.sh` on the end if you use `buildEnvironmentLoad` or `buildEnvironmentGet`)
+- `./docs/release/v1.0.0.md` - Release notes

+You can add or override these defaults:

+- loaded environment files can be extended by adding a path to `BUILD_ENVIRONMENT_DIRS`
+- hooks can be extended by adding a path to `BUILD_HOOK_DIRS`
-- `./docs/release/v1.0.0.md` - Release notes (override path by adding `BUILD_RELEASE_NOTES` environment)
+- Release notes path can be modified by setting the `BUILD_RELEASE_NOTES` environment variable

 Internally **{applicationName}** is organized:

 - `bin/build/env/*.sh` - All external environment variables are referenced here.
 Projects should override default *behavior* with `./bin/env/*.sh` files.
+- `bin/build/hooks/*.sh` - Default hooks are located &mdash; if your application does not implement them - this version is used.
 - `bin/build/tools/*.sh` - Build tools function implementations
-- `bin/build/hooks/*.sh` - All default hooks are here - if your application does not implement them - these are used.

 ## Requirements